 All of these are available thanks to Jack (Java Android Compiler Kit) that has been introduced along with Android N SDK.
 In order to enable it, you simply need to set some simple Gradle properties like source and target compatibility to Java 1.8 and let Jack do the job.
 If you decide to target Android SDK level 24, you will be able to use all the newest features.
 In order to leverage only the last 3 items from the list, but be able to run them on some older Android versions, you will need to target your app lower.

 Quick Settings Tile API

 A new 3D rendering API has been integrated within the newest Android release, called Vulkan.
 This is similar to OpenGL ES in terms of being an open standard for rendering and 3D graphics.
-The purpose of this is to give to developers more power to control the way of processing graphics, meaning controlling GPU more directly and relieve the CPU.
-So far, it is possible only with the devices that use specific Vulkan-compatible hardware, such as Nexus 6P, Nexus 5X and Nexus Player.
+The purpose of this is to give developers more power to control the way of processing graphics, meaning controlling GPU more directly and relieve the CPU.
+So far, it is possible only with the devices that use specific Vulkan-compatible hardware, such as Nexus 6P, Nexus 5X, and Nexus Player.
 More of them are to come!

 …and that’s still not everything.
 It’s impossible to cover all the news in one entry.

 There is no Android fun without finding the easter egg related to each release!
 Now the bad news: those, who have tried the “Flappy Droid” game (solo or multiplayer) may be a bit disappointed this time.
 Nope, sadly, there is no new version of this game… but there are cats!

 Gotta catch’em all!
 You can try to bait a hook (or better: a plate) and… wait for the kitty to come.
 It’s maybe not as much exciting as playing against other mates the flappy game, but definitely, it’s something that has never been (expected?) there.